tocororo/vocbench3/README.md

 In case you have installed VocBench in a different container or in a dedicated server you might have to change the following configuration.
 ```
 /**
- * IP address/logical host name of the machine which hosts SemanticTurkey.
+ * IP address/logical host name of the machine hosting Semantic Turkey.
- * By default it is resolved dynamically by using the same address of the *VocBench* host machine,
+ * By default (variable left unspecified) the host is resolved dynamically by using the same address of the
+ * machine hosting VocBench.
- * (if VocBench3 and SemanticTurkey are running on the same machine this can be left commented),
+ * Thus if VocBench3 and Semantic Turkey are running on the same machine this variable can be left commented,
- * if you want to change the address you must uncomment the line and edit the value.
+ * otherwise uncomment the line and edit the value.
  */
 // var st_host = "127.0.0.1";

 /**
- * Port where SemanticTurkey server is listening.
+ * Port of the container hosting Semantic Turkey.
- * By default it is resolved dynamically by using the same port of the *VocBench* host machine,
+ * By default (variable left unspecified) the port is resolved dynamically by using the same port of the
+ * container hosting VocBench.
- * (if VocBench3 and SemanticTurkey are running on the same container this can be left commented),
+ * Thus if VocBench3 and Semantic Turkey are running on the same container this variable can be left commented,
- * if you want to change the port you must uncomment the line and edit the value.
+ * otherwise uncomment the line and edit the value.
  */
 // var st_port = "1979";
 ```